 The main goal of the conversion phase is to turn visitors into leads, by encouraging them to give you their data.
 There are three essential keys: landing pages, forms, and calls to action.

 The landing page is a page of your website specially designed to capture leads.
 Users provide their data in exchange for content.

 In order for a landing page to work, it is important that the value offer be appropriate for the audience.
 Copy and design are also key elements.

 Here are a few tricks to creating the perfect landing page:

 - Clearly explain the benefits of the offer or the content: As with blog articles, readability is very important.
 Short sentences, paragraphs, lists, and good headings are your friends.

 - Embrace whitespace: Whitespace is pleasing to the eye and it aids in drawing attention to the most important areas.

 The form is also an essential element in attracting and converting leads.
 Forms are where visitors input their contact information.
 It is important that all fields are very clear, easy to use, and not overwhelming.
 You do not want to ask for too much information too soon.
-Ask for just enough to be able to asses whether they could be a lead or not.
+Ask for just enough to be able to assess whether they could be a lead or not.

-Call to actions, or CTAs, are the elements through which we tell the user what we want them to do.
+CTAs are the elements through which we tell the user what we want them to do.
 They’re most commonly a button on your website, although they can take several different forms.
 When you’re designing your landing page you should always make sure the user’s attention is drawn to the CTA.

 2nd Funnel Phase Content